Osmosis1497/phi-notes-obssidian/src/site/notes/Research/Reading Notes/hermanTraumaRecovery2015.md

 > [Page 101](zotero://open-pdf/library/items/TTBBLYN7?page=101) [[Personal/Personal/Daily/2022-12-24#6:58 am\|2022-12-24#6:58 am]]

 > [!quote] Highlight
-> The worst fearof any traumatizedpersonis that the momentof horror will recur, and this fear is realized in victims of chronic abuse
+> The worst fear of any traumatized person is that the moment of horror will recur, and this fear is realized in victims of chronic abuse
 >
 > [Page 97](zotero://open-pdf/library/items/TTBBLYN7?page=97) [[Personal/Personal/Daily/2022-11-27#11:27 am\|2022-11-27#11:27 am]]